Gatenox/GatenoxDevelopersHub/README.md

 The basic sanctions check included as a default involves verification of individuals and companies on the internal sanctions list.
 This currently  only includes the OFAC database.

-If you need to verify individuals and companies against a myriad of sanction lists, PEP, and criminal watchlists you can buy additional search by selecting an entity on directors, UBOS and company structure tabs.
+If you need to verify individuals and companies against a myriad of sanction lists, PEP, and criminal watchlists, you can buy additional search credits by selecting an entity on directors, UBOS and company structure tabs.
 They will be added to the entity's verification basket on the right side of the webpage.

 <img src="./Images/entities_verification.png">

-Now you can press the “Verify” button and additional verification will be performed.
-The results will be presented in the same way as internal checks.
+If you have sufficient credits, when you press the “Verify” button, additional verification will be performed and the results will be presented in the same manner as internal checks.

 <img src="./Images/entities_verification_result.png">

 # Settings

-The settings menu can be access using "Settings" tab on menu placed on left side of the portal or by clicking on "Manage your account" button in context menu in the upper right corner.
+Settings can be accessed using the "Settings" tab on the side menu pane on the left or by clicking on the "Manage your account" button in the upper right corner.

 <img src="./Images/settings_manage.png">